Rainbow Gathering: Non-commercialism

 As Michael Niman notes, "Rainbow Gatherings, as a matter of principle, are free and non-commercial."
 Using money to buy or sell anything at Rainbow Gatherings is taboo.
 There are no paid organizers, although there are volunteers ("focalizers") who are crucial to setting up the gathering site.
 Participants are expected to contribute money, labor, and/or material.
 All labor is voluntary and never formally compensated; conversely, there is no monetary cost or prior obligation required to attend a Rainbow Gathering.

 Aside from taking up collections (the "Magic Hat" in Rainbow parlance) for essential items purchased from the local community, there is little or no exchange of currency internally at a Gathering.
 The primary principle is that necessities should be freely shared, while luxuries can be traded.
 A designated trading area is a feature at most U.S. Gatherings.
-It is called "trading circle" if it is circular and "barter lane" if it is linear.
+It is called "trading circle" if it is circular, and "barter lane" if it is linear.
 Frequently traded items include items such as sweets (often referred to as "zuzus"), books, zines, crystals, rocks, gems, and handcrafts.
 In some rare cases people may even trade marijuana or smoking pipes (usually when no police are in the area).
 Snickers bars have emerged as a semi-standardized unit of exchange at some gatherings.

 Non-membership

 There are no official leaders, no formal structure, no official spokespersons, and no membership.
 Some rainbow family participants make the claim that the family is the "largest non-organization of non-members in the world".
 In addition to referring to itself as a non-organization, the Rainbow Family of Living Light's "non-members" also playfully call the movement a "disorganization".
-However, there is a changing network of "focalizers" who take responsibility for passing on Rainbow information year-round, and serve as contacts if listed in the Rainbow Guide.
+However, there is a changing network of "focalizers" who take responsibility for passing on Rainbow information year-round, and serve as contacts listed in the Rainbow Guide.

 Consensus process

-Gatherings are loosely maintained by open, free form counsel circles consisting of any "non-members" who wish to be part of a conversation, which use consensus process for making decisions.
+Gatherings are loosely maintained by open, free-form counsel circles consisting of any "non-members" who wish to be part of a conversation, which use consensus process for making decisions.
 According to the Mini-manual, "Recognized Rainbow guidelines come from only one source, a main Counsel circle at the annual gatherings."

 Talking circles are also a feature of rainbow gatherings.
 Each participant in the circle talks in turn while all others present listen in silence.
-A ritual talking stick, feather or other object is passed around the circle to allow everyone the opportunity to speak without being interrupted; this is a custom appropriated from Indigenous peoples of North America.
+A ritual talking stick, feather, or other object is passed around the circle to allow everyone the opportunity to speak without being interrupted; this is a custom appropriated from Indigenous peoples of North America.